razaibi/Wirup/README.md

 As you may have noticed above, the fields from your data are wired using double dashes -- on either sides of the field name.

-### 4. Setup template(s)
+### 4. Setup views(s)

 Quickly create a text file that corresponds to the name of the page you want to create.
 This will contain regular HTML like any other page.
-Remember **`templates are containers for components`**.
+Remember **`views are containers for components`**.

 If you do not wish to setup any HTML and use only existing components you can do that like so